…but without talking about them.

 Other people could land on their feet after something like this.
 Chris Brown can’t.
 But since that fact isn’t exactly grounded in some morality, a lot of folks need to chill out.

 There are certainly plenty of people that see this as a time to bring attention to violence against women.
 A felony conviction would be a big deal, especially considering hitting someone is typically a misdemeanor (in one state I’ve lived in, I’m pretty sure the crime “domestic battery” is clearly a misdemeanor).

 Chris Brown gets what he gets.
 And with all this wrong, a lot of us need to get right.
 Do so however you see fit.

-EDIT — I just read the police report for the first time.
+EDIT — I just read for the first time.
 If half of this is true, I’m not sure how talented he would have to be to get away with this.
 My goodness.